Greenray/template-compiler/readme.md

 There is a possibility of compressing and caching the result.

-To control the compilation used the HTML comment tags.
+To control the compilation uses the HTML comment tags.
 This makes the template friendly and intuitive even for the inexperienced designer.

 ## Requirements